Sweet sorghum: Uses

 Sorghum syrup and hot biscuits are a traditional breakfast in the Southern United States.
 Sorghum syrup is also used on pancakes, cornmeal mush, grits and other hot cereals.
 It can be used as a cooking ingredient with a similar sweetening effect as molasses, though blackstrap molasses still has a higher nutritional value than sorghum syrup in most regards.
 In India sweet sorghum syrup is promoted as a health food.

-In the U.S. since the 1950s, sorghum has been raised primarily for forage and silage, with sorghum cultivation for cattle feed concentrated in the Great Plains (Texas, Kansas, and Nebraska are the leading producers) where insufficient rainfall and high temperature make corn production unprofitable.
+In the U.S. since the 1950s, sorghum has been raised primarily for forage and silage, with sorghum cultivation for cattle feed concentrated in the Great Plains (Texas, Kansas, and Nebraska are the leading producers), particularly in areas where insufficient rainfall and high temperature make corn production unprofitable.

 Grain sorghum has also been used by the ethanol industry for quite some time because it yields about the same amount of ethanol per bushel as corn.
 As new-generation ethanol processes are studied and improved, sorghum's role may continue to expand.
 Texas A&M University ran trials to ascertain the best varieties for ethanol production from sorghum leaves and stalks in the USA.

 In India and other places, sweet sorghum stalks are used for producing biofuel by squeezing the juice and then fermenting into ethanol.
 The crop is particularly suitable for growing in dryland conditions, as it only extracts one-seventh of the water used by sugarcane.

 A 2015 study by researchers at the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) found that growing sweet sorghum instead of grain sorghum could increase farmers' incomes by US$40 per hectare per crop because it can provide food, feed, and fuel.
 With grain sorghum currently grown on over 11 million ha in Asia and on 23.4 million ha in Africa, a switch to sweet sorghum could have a considerable economic impact.